fdelgadom/DRLND-Deep-reinforcement-learning--Udacity/Project 3: Collaboration and Competition/Report3.md

 ```
 The BATCH_SIZE and BUFFER_SIZE are parameters for the ReplayBuffer class, an "memory" randomly sampled at each step to obtain _experiences_ passed into the learn method with a discount of GAMMA.

-LEARNING_RATE for actor and critic is a parameter to the Adam optimizer and also WEIGHT_DECAY
+LEARNING_RATE for actor and critic is a parameter to the Adam optimizer and also WEIGHT_DECAY.

 TAU is a parameter for a _soft update_ of the target and local models.

 ### Neural Network.
 Model Architecture & Parameters.